mk1-project/highlights-cookbook/README.md

 # MK1 Highlights

-MK1 Highlights is a revolutionary LLM architecture designed to efficiently highlight and extract relevant text from large contexts.
-This toolkit enables developers to process massive context windows while reducing costs and improving accuracy.
+MK1 Highlights is our API service that retrieves the most relevant source text for any user query.
+Built on top of our custom large language model (LLM), Highlights is designed to scan large volumes of text quickly while maintaining near-perfect recall.
+This toolkit provides examples to quickly get up and running.

 ## Key Features

 ### 🚀 Massive Context Processing
-Process millions of tokens of context in minutes or less at unmatched costs.
-Unlock the ability to handle large documents efficiently without compromising on performance.
+Process millions of tokens without compromising performance.

 ### 🎯 Enhanced Accuracy
 Reduce hallucinations by grounding LLM answers with source text.
-Our highlighting mechanism ensures responses are firmly anchored in the provided context.

 ### 🧠 Agent Memory Integration
-Seamlessly integrate Highlights into agentic workflows to enhance recall and grounding.
-Give your AI agents reliable memory capabilities for improved performance.
+Seamlessly integrate Highlights into agentic workflows for reliable memory and improved performance.

 ### 💰 Cost Optimization
-Slash token costs by distilling relevant text from large contexts, significantly reducing subsequent generation costs.
+Lower token costs by distilling relevant text from large contexts.

 ## Prerequisites

 To get started with MK1 Highlights, you'll need:
 - An API key (sign up [here](https://mk1.ai/products/highlights))

-## Use Cases

-- **Document Analysis**: Process large documents and extract key information
-- **Research Assistance**: Quickly identify relevant passages in academic papers
-- **Content Summarization**: Generate accurate summaries based on highlighted content
-- **Agent Enhancement**: Improve AI agent performance with better context awareness

 ## Documentation